The EPA's Role in addressing climate change

 Prepared by EPA's Emissions Statistics Team

-This report provides early insight into the annual greenhouse gas emissions in advance of final data being submitted to the EU and UN in 2024.
+The EPA has produced provisional estimates of greenhouse gas emissions for the time period 1990-2024.
+This report provides early insight into the annual greenhouse gas emissions in advance of final data being submitted to the EU and UN in 2026.

 Prepared by EPA's Emissions Statistics Team